Six Tips for Avoiding Ostomy Leakage

 Put a high priority on ostomy skin health.
 Damaged skin around your stoma can be hard to manage because you need to place the pouching ostomy system over the irritated area.
 Being proactive with your peristomal skin health is so important.

 - Consider the use of a ceramide-infused skin barrier, which has been demonstrated to support skin health

 - Contact your stoma care nurse right away if you notice signs of a peristomal skin complication.

 Make sure your skin barrier fits appropriately.
 A skin barrier that fits nicely around your stoma helps protect your skin from irritation or damage by drainage.
 It doesn’t matter whether your stoma is large or small, or whether it protrudes or not, as long as the drainage flows into your pouch without leaking under the skin barrier.

-- Measure the stoma using a stoma measuring guide before every barrier application
+- Your stomas shape and size will change often after surgery.
+Measure the stoma using a stoma measuring guide before every barrier application.

-- Apply the skin barrier, making sure it fits where the skin and stoma meet
+- Apply the skin barrier and make sure it fits where the skin and stoma meet

 - Verify that no skin is showing between the skin barrier and the stoma

 - If the skin is weepy or moist to the touch, considering applying a stoma powder to any open skin before applying your new pouching system.
 Discontinue the use of powder when peristomal skin is no longer weepy or moist.

 Change your ostomy pouch regularly.
 It is essential to change your ostomy pouch regularly before it is susceptible to leakage.
 An overfilled or overweight ostomy pouch causes undue strain on your skin barrier attached to the skin, leading to leakage.